 CJD is thought to be mediated via (infectious) prions, a type of protein, which manifests in sheep as the disease scrapie, and in cows as bovine spongiform encephalopathy.
 Prions are considered infectious in the sense that they can alter the structure of neighbouring proteins.

 CJD leads to spongiform degeneration of the brain, which is thought to be caused by the conversion of normal prion protein to proteinaceous infectious particles that accumulate in and around neurons and lead to cell death.

 MRI findings may be bilateral or unilateral and symmetric or asymmetric, and include:

-- restricted diffusion on DWI (considered the most sensitive sign)
+- DWI/ADC: persistent restricted diffusion (considered the most sensitive sign)

 Review of sequential studies also typically demonstrates rapidly progressive cerebral atrophy.